joeazhou/gs-consuming-rest/README.md

 ## Usage

-Check out this repository and run the project
+Check out this repository and run the project under complete folder
 ```
 mvn spring-boot:run
 ```